 The process of separation and divorce is daunting, but it can be amicable.
-Perhaps the hardest part of it is embarking on the journey of co-parenting.
+Perhaps, if you have kids, the hardest part of it is embarking on the journey of co-parenting.
+It’s not what you expected or hoped for, but you can make it work.

 The shift of emphasis could be neatly summed up as going from making small compromises for a harmonious life to an ongoing negotiation, hurdling points of principle and, sometimes, the feeling that the other parent is getting their own way.